 What to do if your baby won’t take a bottle at daycare

-When your baby transitions to daycare, it will no doubt rock their world and lead to behavioral issues.
+When your baby transitions to daycare, it will no doubt rock their world and can sometimes lead to behavioral issues.
 Just think about a brand new environment – new people, new smells and sounds, lots of distractions, and no mom or dad!
-Even something as simple as having a new person holding your baby can stress them out.
+Even something as simple as having a new person holding them can stress your little one out.

 - Feeding plan – Create a detailed outline of your feeding routine and preferences.